tpturjo/Performance-Review-Web-Application/docs/PerformanceReviews.md

 we've always managed to find a solution in the end.
 Our main challenge has been coordinating our time for collaborative work, but I appreciate that most of our progress was achieved during our meetings.
 We've all put in a significant amount of effort for this course, and I'm optimistic that we can successfully complete it.

+## Performance review by Daniel Cho
+I am pleased working with my teammates and how our first cycle turned out.

+In the initial process, Caleb has volunteered and took to initiative to work on a Database.
+He decided on SQL, which he has never used before.
+Caleb successfully learned and implemented the necessary functions and tables necessary, and requested, by his teammates.
+Caleb continuously made sure that all everyone was on the same page during all our group meetings.
+He is a good communicator and team player.

+Turjo had been a valuable asset to our team.
+He set up the bottle framework on day one and kickstarted the project.
+He took lead in documentation, and he made sure everyone supplied the appropriate documents via Kanban, comments, or documents.
+Throughout the whole process, Turjo was quick to read the latest updates on the professor's homepage and understanding the specifications.
+Turjo has been present in all the meetings, and has been readily available for collaberation and support.

+Tanjet worked indirectly with me, and more directly with Turjo and Caleb.
+However, to my limited observation, I'm pleased with Tanjet's cooperation.
+Tanjet was the initial designer for the data structures.
+He is easy to work with, and he delivers code and results in a timely manner.
+Tanjet has shown good documentation skills and support for his teammates.